slowernews/wisdom-tldr/chapters/chapter_3_action.md

 jogar c o baralho todo / jogar com um subset

-I feared releasing something unimportant, so I didn’t release anything at all.
 But actions, not words, reveal our real values.

 external focus, attached to outcome.